XWei98/ASyMnet/README.md

 Xiaowei Zhao<sup>1,3</sup>, Chenglong Li<sup>1,3</sup> (Corresponding author), Jin Tang<sup>2</sup>, Chuanfu Li<sup>4</sup>
 </div><div align="center">
 <sup>1</sup>School of Artificial Intelligence, Anhui University, Hefei, China <sup>2</sup>School of Computer Science and Technology, Anhui University, Hefei, China <sup>3</sup>State Key Laboratory of Opto-Electronic Information Acquisition and Protection Technology, China <sup>4</sup>The First Affiliated Hospital, Anhui University of Chinese Medicine, Hefei, China
-</div><div align="center"></div>Abstract：In recent years, deep learning has demonstrated strong potential for medical image segmentation, but the task remains challenging due to substantial variations in the shape, texture, and contrast of anatomical structures.
-While state-space models like Mamba have gained attention for linear computational complexity and global receptive fields, they struggle with complex, irregular medical structures due to 1D sequential processing.
-When extending Mamba to highly complex medical images (e.g., chest X-rays), two issues arise:🔥1.
-How can Mamba overcome the limitations of single-order sequential processing to avoid error accumulation in highly interleaved anatomical structures? 🔥2.
-How can we leverage the inherent symmetry of anatomical structures as an end-to-end learnable prior rather than a post-processing step?
-To address these issues, we propose a novel Attention-enhanced Mamba with learnable Symmetric scan mechanism network (ASyMnet).
-Our key idea is to exploit bilateral symmetry to decouple feature maps, enabling parallel and structure-consistent context aggregation via four-directional scanning.
-To achieve this, we introduce the Learnable Symmetric Scanning Mechanism (LSSM), which learns a symmetry axis to adaptively decouple the features.
-Furthermore, we propose an Attention-Enhanced State-Space Module (AESM) to enrich global context representations by incorporating self-attention directly into the state-space formulation.
+</div><div align="center"></div>Abstract：In recent years, deep learning has demonstrated strong potential and growing clinical relevance for medical

-Additionally, we present LaXAS, a large-scale chest X-ray segmentation dataset with 6,289 annotated images across 32 anatomical structures.
+image segmentation.
+However, this task remains challenging due to substantial variations in the shape, texture, and contrast of anatomical structures in medical images.
+While CNNs and Transformers are widely used, they face issues like limited receptive fields and high computational costs.
+Recently, state-space models like Mamba have gained attention but struggle with complex, irregular medical structures due to 1D sequential processing.
-Extensive experiments demonstrate that ASyMnet achieves state-of-the-art performance on LaXAS, CXRS, and Synapse datasets.
+To address this, we propose a novel Attention-enhanced Mamba with learnable Symmetric scan mechanism network (ASyMnet).
+ASyMnet leverages anatomical symmetry to simplify dense regions and dynamically focus on distinct structures.
+We further introduce an Attention-Enhanced State-Space Module (AESM) to enrich global context representation.
+Additionally, we present a new chest X-ray segmentation dataset (LaXAS) with 6289 annotated images across 32 anatomical structures.
+Experiments on LaXAS, CXRS, and Synapse datasets demonstrate that ASyMnet achieves superior performance in both metrics and visual quality.

 ## Framework